The name Dresdner SC carries much history in German

 playing in the localised Bezirksliga in front of a few hundred fans until the

 fall of the GDR.
-In March 1990 the sports division at DSC changed their name to
+In March 1990, the sports division at DSC changed its name to

 Dresdner SC 1898 and took FSV Lokomotive in so the club had a football division